Lazytangent/debugging-notes/GENERAL.md

 then check the headers on the Postman request.
 Be sure to have all the headers that Postman sets.
 You'll at least need the `Content-Type` and the `Content-Length` headers for the request to be properly parsed in the backend.

+## 500 Status Code error on form on Heroku but working locally

+Check to make sure that the `JWT_SECRET` and `JWT_EXPIRES_IN` environment variables are set in the `Config Vars` on Heroku.